ItamarDabush/HVT_HyperVirtualTree/README.md

 python trainers/baseline_trainers.py -d <dataset name>
 # (The dataset name is the only positional argument)

-# For training a DecisioNet model, make sure the correct DN model is set and run:
+# For training a HVT model, make sure the correct DN model is set and run:
-python trainers/decisionet_trainers.py -d <dataset name>
+python trainers/HVT_trainers.py -d <dataset name> --beta <value>
 ```
 ### Optional arguments (all trainers):
 ```